Clinical-Genomics/housekeeper/DEPLOYMENT.md

 # Deployment guide
 This includes instructions for deploying Houskeeper in the Clinical Genomics :hospital: setting.
 General instructions for deployment is in the [development guide][development-guide]

+## Branch model

+Housekeeper if following the [GitHub flow][gh-flow] branching model which means that every time a PR is merged to master a new release is created.

 ## Requirements